webakash1806/full--stack-auth/README.md

 Contributions are welcome!
 If you find any issues or want to enhance the project, please submit a pull request or open an issue in the GitHub repository.

-## License

-The project is licensed under the [MIT License](link-to-license-file).
-Feel free to use, modify, and distribute the code as per the terms of the license.

 ## Contact

-If you have any questions or need assistance with the project, please feel free to contact [project maintainer] via [contact information].
+If you have any questions or need assistance with the project, please feel free to contact via mail -->> itsakash18.06@gmail.com || WhatsApp -->> +91 6207234759].

 Enjoy working on this project! 🚀😊